 Still, with so much ambiguity, cocktail attire could mean different things depending on the venue, the time of day, and the season.
 Read on to learn more about deciphering this common wedding dress code.

-Cocktail Attire for Women
+Cocktail Attire for Men and Women

 “The most important idea to take away from the cocktail dress code is that your goal is to create an elegant look wearing a knee-length, tea-length, or midi dress,” suggests social etiquette advisor Maria Lucrecia Arguello.
 “This is not the time to wear a gala gown or a short mini skirt.”